 4. Sushi 寿司

 Can’t beat a bit of Sushi!
 Probably the most well-known cuisine from Japan that pretty much everyone has tried these days.
-However, Sushi is beyond the next level to try in Tokyo (or anywhere else in Japan).
+However, Sushi is beyond the next level to try in Japan.

 5. Ramen ラーメン